 4 Months – 6 Months: 5-7 oz per feeding

 Typically a baby needs 2.5 ounces per pound daily.
 So a 10-pound baby would need 25 ounces in a 24 hour period of time.
 If he eats 8 times a day, then each bottle would need to be just over 3 ounces, so round up to 3.5 ounces.

-Bottle Feeding Baby
+Bottle Feeding a Breastfed Baby

 It is important to remember that it is possible to overfeed a baby using a bottle.
-The reason being that the baby cannot control the flow of the milk like they can with the breast.
+The reason is that the baby cannot control the flow of the milk like they can with the breast.

 Another important fact about feeding a baby breast milk is that it is digested in about 90 minutes.
 You should feed your baby on demand and just like a nursing baby would be fed.
 You should expect the be feeding your baby every 1.5-3 hours.

 Baby may take 20 or more minutes to finish a bottle.
 Gently burping baby midway through or at the end of the feed is recommended.
 Remember it is not a good idea to prop a bottle up to feed your baby.